BivalentXX/video-subscription-player/README.md

 2) Uncomment import statement for 'seedDatabase' at the top of the '/db/firebase.prod.js'
 3) Save the '/db/firebase.prod.js' file a single time and it should seed your firebase database

-*be very careful with these steps.
-As live reloading will immediately activate functions.
-This can cause your firebase to seed multiple copies of the contents*
+*Carefully follow these steps.
+As live reloading will immediately invoke functions.
+This can cause your firebase to seed multiple copies seed.js*

 # Getting Started with Create React App